mbursztein/NovaceneAI/wp-content/plugins/simple-author-box/readme.txt

 == Description ==

-**Simple Author Box** adds a responsive author box at the end of your posts, showing the author name, author gravatar and author description.
+**Simple Author Box** adds a responsive author box at the end of your posts, showing the author name, author gravatar and author description - author bio.
 It also adds over 30 social profile fields on WordPress user profile screen, allowing to display the author social icons in the author box.

 = Main Features =

-* Shows author gravatar, name, website, description and social icons
+* Shows author gravatar, name, website, description (author bio) and social icons
 * Fully customizable to match your theme design (style, color, size and text options)
 * Nice looking on desktop, laptop, tablet or mobile phones
 * Automatically insert the author box at the end of your post
 * Option to manually insert the author box on your template file (single.php or author.php)
 * Simple Author Box has RTL support
 * Simple Author Box has AMP support
+* Great for guest posts, and guest authors

 = Simple Author Box Pro Features =